 I’m familiar with the Chicago Manual of Style, Associated Press Stylebook, and The New York Times Manual of Style and Usage.

-Do You Need a Developmental/Line Editor or a Copy Editor?
+Do You Need a Line Editor or a Copy Editor?

-In a nutshell, a general or developmental editor can help you tell a better story.
+In a nutshell, a general or line editor can help you tell a story, better.
 A copy editor makes sure your grammar and punctuation are correct.

 Scenario A) You’ve worked hard on that first draft, and now you need a second pair of eyes.

-A developmental editor looks at the big picture, pointing out where there are questions about plot, motivation, redundancy, or pacing.
-(S)he can make suggestions to improve the way a document sounds, correcting content-related issues like word choice, sentence structure, flow, style, and tone as well as plot, dialogue, and characterization, or structure, strength of argument, and clarity.
+A line editor is concerned with the craft of writing, focusing at creative content at the sentence and paragraph levels.
+(S)he can make suggestions to improve the way a document sounds, correcting content-related issues like word choice, sentence structure, flow, style, and tone; pointing out inconsistencies or redundancy in plot, motivation, pacing, dialogue, and characterization.

 Scenario B) Okay, now you’ve been over a dozen times, edited it, and you’re ready to send your words and your hard work out into the world.